CrisMachuca/ROCK-PAPER-SCISSORS/README.md

 ## Features

 - HTML using Bootstrap.
-- A counter to 5 games designed with CSS and JS for the functionality
+- A counter to 5 matches designed with CSS and JS for the functionality
 - A pop up when finish the game
 - Reset button when finish.
 - PNG original images.